Whether you're in school, college, or looking for a career change, we'll help you find the right apprenticeship and give you the tools to land it.

 Use the AI Interview Tool to practise before the real thing

-Copy the job description and your CV into my AI Interview Tool and it will generate tailored practice interview questions based on your specific application.
-Go through each question and prepare an answer β don't learn them word for word, but make sure you won't be caught off guard.
+Copy the job description and your CV into my AI Interview Tool and it will generate tailored practice questions based on your specific application.
+Go through each one and prepare an answer.
+Don't learn them word for word, but make sure you won't be caught out.
 The tool will also give you feedback on your answers.

 Research, prepare examples, and practise with a mock session